JoeKnittel/joeknittel.github.io/_posts/2021-01-21-Getting-Started-with-Python-and-Jupyter-Lab.md

 We have now:

-- Installed Python
+- installed Python
-- Learned how to and practiced installing additional Python packages using pip
+- learned how to and practiced installing additional Python packages using pip
-- Installed an IDE called Jupyter Lab
+- installed an IDE called Jupyter Lab
-- Learned how to launch the Jupyter Lab environment
+- learned how to launch the Jupyter Lab environment

 ## Coming Up